Dmart331/TodoChallenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

 Below you will find steps to get this starter project up and running.
-Following will be the requirements of the exercise.

 ## Requirements